Is Mayonnaise Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Store bought mayonnaise from major brands (Hellmann's, Best Foods, Kraft, Duke's, Primal Kitchen)
+- • Store bought mayonnaise from major brands like Hellmann's, Best Foods, or Kraft

-- • Shelf stable jars from grocery stores (these are always pasteurized)
+- • Shelf stable jars from the condiment aisle (these are always pasteurized)

 - • No limit on consumption when using pasteurized commercial mayo